Stacey-bee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file contains script that removes all letters c and C from input. file contains a script that reverses inputs file contains script that displays all users and their home directories, sorted by users
+file contains script that removes all letters c and C from input. file contains a script that reverses inputs file contains script that displays all users and their home directories, sorted by users file contains script that finds all empty files and directories in the current directory and all sub-directories